-ASTRON is the Netherlands Institute for Radio Astronomy, an institute of NWO-I. Our mission is to make discoveries in radio astronomy happen.
+ASTRON is the Netherlands Institute for Radio Astronomy, is part of the institutes organisation of NWO.
+Our mission is to make discoveries in radio astronomy happen.
 We do this by developing new and innovative technologies, operating world-class radio astronomy facilities, and pursuing fundamental astronomical research.

 ASTRON was founded in 1950 as the “Stichting Radiostraling van Zon en Melkweg” (Foundation for Radio radiation from the Sun and Milky Way), SRZM, exploring the new window to the universe that opened with the development of radio frequency technology.